 Solskjær will be motivated for reinforcements without a central striker backup to Martial once Odian Ighalo’s loan spell expires.
 A dismal display of two shots on target from within the penalty box against West Ham demonstrates United need a boost.
 After their 3-1 FA Cup semi-final defeat versus Chelsea, Solskjær was slammed for rotating his starters & changing formation.
 Others lamented the squad’s lack of quality depth was out of Solskjær’s control.

-Considering Jiménez is the undisputed striker at Wolves, would he sign for a club possibly offering less playtime?
+Considering Jiménez is the undisputed stiker at Wolves, would he sign for a club possibly offering less playtime?
 United certainly have the money to secure his signature.
-There is the added benefit of them having secured Champions League qualification.
-Jiménez would even help close the gap between United & Liverpool & Manchester City.

 Another suitor for Jiménez is Italian giant Juventus.
 I Bianconeri have officially won nine Serie A titles in a row.
 On the other hand, their Champions League fortunes have fallen excruciatingly close, silver medalist in 2015 & 2017.
 Currently, they face a 1-0 deficit in their Round of 16 fixture against Lyon.
 Manager Maurizio Sarri will need his superstar forwards Cristiano Ronaldo & Paulo Dybala to not go scoreless in the return match.

 Although he is the oldest outfield player on the roster, Ronaldo has destroyed Serie A defenses scoring 30 goals in 31 appearances.
 This accounts for 41% of Juve’s total goals for the season, a tremendous burden for a 35 year old.
 Jiménez ‘goal contribution including assists for Wolves was 45%.
-Together they can share the scoring responsibility & overwhelm defenses to win the Champions League & league title.
+Together they can share the scoring responsibility & overwhelm defenses to win the Champions League together alongside the league.

 In May during an interview with ESPN Mexico Jiménez stated, “If you tell me that tomorrow an offer from Real Madrid or Barcelona comes, it is obvious that you do not let such an opportunity go”.
-After losing the Spanish league title to Real Madrid, Barcelona will also be motivated to make an offer for the Mexican striker.
+After losing the Spanish league title to Real Madrid, Barcelona will be more motivated to make an offer for the Mexcian striker.

 During the January transfer market, injuries to Luis Suarez & Ousmane Dembele forced Barcelona into purchasing Martin Braithwaite.
 The Danish striker initially impressed scoring in the season restart against Mallorca.
 Yet, after only four starts, the latest a 2-1 loss against Osasuna, reports from Mundo Deportivo postulate he will be moving on after only five months.